 Taneem and her husband didn’t have the ability to take a full trip immediately following their summer wedding: "But we didn't want to spend the night after our ceremony at home doing regular stuff either.
 Like, would we just wake up the next day and eat regular breakfast and work?
 That felt anticlimactic."
 Instead, they drove a few hours away for a mini honeymoon, planning for a longer trip later in the year.
 Taneem says, "I really liked this because we got to enjoy each other’s company, relax, and celebrate right after the ceremony, plus we got to extend our celebration to the winter for our more 'traditional' honeymoon."

-Dawn and her husband actually chose to have their "honeymoon" prior to the wedding as a way to prepare for their marriage: "Before we had our ceremony here in the U.S., we took two months to backpack through southern Africa.
+Dawn and her husband actually chose to have their "honeymoon" prior to the wedding as a way to prepare for their marriage.
+"Before we had our ceremony here in the U.S., we took two months to backpack through southern Africa.
 We figured if we could make it through long bus rides, random hostels, and not really knowing what the next day would hold, we could make it through anything."
 This ended up being exactly what they needed: "We always reflect back and think about how it was one of the best things we ever did for us, as we learned so much about each other and had a ridiculous amount of fun together."
 Other couples choose to package their weddings and honeymoons into one by having destination weddings, which was actually a necessity for many same-sex couples before the legalization of same-sex marriage.

 Tips for your honeymoon?
 Erika Swift, a wedding planner in Phoenix, offers a bit of wisdom: "Get naked a lot.
 Eat at all the tourist hot spots.
 Do all the hotel sex you can.
 Leave your phone on silent.
 Upload pictures after you get home.
 Enjoy each other!"
 Make honeymoons great, friends.
-Show history what we millennials are about.